Canaccord Genuity lifts Aurora Cannabis Inc [ACB] price estimate. Who else is bullish?

 ACB Stock Performance Analysis:

-Aurora Cannabis Inc [ACB] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.53.
-With this latest performance, ACB shares dropped by -20.18% in over the last four-week period, additionally sinking by -34.12% over the last 6 months – not to mention a drop of -60.90% in the past year of trading.
+Aurora Cannabis Inc [ACB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.01.
+With this latest performance, ACB shares dropped by -15.79% in over the last four-week period, additionally sinking by -26.34% over the last 6 months – not to mention a drop of -62.26% in the past year of trading.

 Insight into Aurora Cannabis Inc Fundamentals: